 American Inns of Court, Morrison R. Waite Chapter

-Toledo Bar Association, Elected Member of Board of Directors, Secretary of Federal Court Committee, and member of Grievance Committee and Nominating Committee (Past Chair of Doctors and Lawyers Committee)
+Toledo Bar Association, Former Member of Board of Directors, and member of Grievance Committee

-Federal Bar Association for the Northern District of Ohio, Board of Directors Member and Co-Chair of Law Clerk Committee
+Federal Bar Association for the Northern District of Ohio

 Labor and Employment